 We begin with week 2 and for this week I have chosen to cook Festival Recipes.

-This is on the lines of a Amritsari Kulcha that we had in Amritsar.
-The actual kulcha is made of all purpose flour and the dough is made like a puff pastry dough.
-After kneading a layer of ghee is applied and then another layer is placed ,again ghee is spread, like this they make seven layers, and then a big ball is pinched out to make these kulchas.
+This is on the lines of an Amritsari Kulcha that we had in Amritsar.
+The actual kulcha is made of all-purpose flour and the dough is made like puff pastry dough.
+After kneading a layer of ghee is applied and then another layer is placed, again ghee is spread, like this, they make seven layers, and then a big ball is pinched out to make these kulchas.
 I skipped all the layering and made the kulcha with my chapati dough.
 It is the stuffing that is Amritsari style.

-Boiled mashed potatoes are seasoned with salt, and a special spice mix which I got from that kulcha wala.
+Boiled mashed potatoes are seasoned with salt and a special spice mix which I got from that kulcha wala.
 On examining the spice closely I noticed it had coarsely ground coriander seeds, coarsely ground black pepper, melon seeds, and some coarse cumin powder.
 I also added the Garam masala that I make.
 Fresh coriander leaves, mint leaves and green chillies are also added to this potato mix.
-After the kulcha is cooked ghee is applied and the Amrisari spice mix and some Chaat masala is sprinkled.
-The paratha has a real special flavor , unfortunately the clicks do not do justice to these delicious parathas.
+After the kulcha is cooked ghee is applied and the Amritsari spice mix and some Chaat masala are sprinkled.
+The paratha has a real special flavour, unfortunately, the clicks do not do justice to these delicious parathas.